open-telemetry/community/governance-charter.md

 group of people as described in "eligibility for voting" will vote in the special election.
 A committee member elected in a special election will serve out the remainder of the term for the person they are replacing, regardless of the length of that remainder.
-If a continuity member resigns or otherwise is lost from the Committee, that position will not be filled.

 ### Limiting Corporate Campaigning Support